Quick Answer

 Some accidents - like a rear-end collision - are easy to prove who’s to blame (or to throw some legal jargon around, who’s “at fault.”).
 Others - like a slip & fall injury in a grocery store - may lead to more debate.

-In cases where it’s hard to prove who is to blame, it could take time for everyone involved to learn the details.
-They may need to get witness statements, video evidence and more.
+In cases where it's hard to prove who is to blame, it could take time to gather the details.
+Witness statements, video documentation, and other materials may be needed.
 If the details are disputed, the case may require filing a lawsuit and possibly a trial in court adding even more time to your case.

 Proving who is to blame is called establishing “liability,” and is an important part of most personal injury cases that, while important, can, unfortunately, delay the settlement process.